Betelgeuse: Probable companion star

 A possible direct detection with the Gemini North Observatory (instrument ‘Alopeke) was announced in July 2025, based on observations made in 2020 and 2024.
 The 2020 observations were taken during the Great Dimming event, and at a time when the stellar companion was predicted to be unobservable because it was directly in-line with Betelgeuse itself.
 The 2024 observations were taken three days after the predicted time of greatest elongation for the companion.
 A comparison of the 2020 and 2024 data revealed no companion in 2020 (as expected) and the probable detection of a companion in 2024.
-The presumed stellar companion has an angular separation of 52 m as and was then positioned east of north, which is in excellent agreement with predictions from dynamical considerations.
+The presumed stellar companion has an angular separation of 52 milliarcseconds and was then positioned east of north, which is in excellent agreement with predictions from dynamical considerations.
 The detected companion is roughly 6 magnitudes fainter than Betelgeuse at 466 nm.
-The observations indicate the companion has 1.6 times the mass of the Sun and is likely a young F-type pre-main-sequence star, which is about 6 magnitudes fainter than its primary star at optical wavelengths.
-At only 1.5 σ significance, this is not a confirmed detection, but it is consistent with previous predictions.
+The observations indicate the companion is likely a young F-type pre-main-sequence star with 1.6 times the mass of the Sun, which is larger than expected.
+At only 1.5 σ significance, this is not a confirmed detection, but it is largely consistent with previous predictions.
 Since the name Betelgeuse means the hand of al-Jawzā’, the authors proposed the name Siwarha for the probable companion star, which means her bracelet in Arabic.
 The name Siwarha has been officially recognized by the IAU Working Group on Star Names since 22 September 2025.

+Further evidence for a companion comes from spectroscopic observations published in January 2026.
+Both the absorption from circumstellar dust and the chromospheric outflow were shown to have variations consistent with a predicted passage of Siwarha transiting Betelgeuse.
+Siwarha's gravitational pull would concentrate the surrounding winds of Betelgeuse, creating a trailing and expanding wake which explains the observed variations.